stacksjs/stacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

 The goal of the Stacks framework is to _help you_ create & maintain frontends & backends.
 Whether it's SSG pages, npm distributed & framework-agnostic component & function libraries, or infinitely scalable APIs.
-Stacks helps you every step along the way, including the deployments and its infrastructure (server or serverless).
+Stacks helps you every step along the way, including the deployments and the maintenance of its infrastructure (server or serverless).

 Convention over configuration is our mantra—in beginner & expert-friendly ways.